golang/dep/docs/failure-modes.md

 #### Persistent network failures

-Although most network failures are ephemeral, there are three well-defined cases where that's not true.
-These are those cases, and their respective remediations:
+Although most network failures are ephemeral, there are three well-defined cases where they're more permanent:

 * **The network on which the source resides is permanently unreachable from the user's location:** in practice, this generally means one of two things: you've forgotten to log into your company VPN, or you're behind [the GFW](https://en.wikipedia.org/wiki/Great_Firewall).
 In the latter case, setting the *de facto* standard HTTP proxy environment variables that [`http.ProxyFromEnvironment()`](https://golang.org/pkg/net/http/#ProxyFromEnvironment) respects will cause dep's `go-get` HTTP metadata requests, as well as git, bzr, and hg subcommands, to utilize the proxy.